wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Developmental Code in Becoming!

+Version 1.8.0 is planned for December 10, 2014

-Version 1.7.0 is planned for end of July or August 2014
+Version 1.7.0 is planned for August 27, 2014

-Version 1.6.3 is planned for end of June 2014
+Version 1.6.3 is planned for end of June or July 2014

 Version 1.6.2 is planned for end of May 2014